h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 | ④ ZED Camera | [Stereolabs](https://www.stereolabs.com/zed-2/) |  RGB-D | 60 | 1280x720 |

-### The Throw-Catch Coordinate Frame
+### The Throw&Catch Coordinate Frame

-We set the throw&catch frame as the global coordinate frame.
-As shown below, the **origin** of the throw-catch frame lies at the bottom-left corner of the throw&catch workspace.
-The coordinate  axes  are set up as follows: XZ plane is parallel to the ground with Z-axis along the longer side and X-axis along the shorter side.
+We set the throw&catch frame at the throw&catch workspace as the global coordinate frame.
+As shown below, the **origin** of the throw-catch frame lies at the bottom-left corner of the workspace.
+The coordinate  axes are set up as follows: XZ plane is parallel to the ground plane with Z-axis along the longer side and X-axis along the shorter side.
 Y-axis is perpendicular up to the XZ plane.

 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/workspace_lx.png" width = "800" alt="workspace" />

-We have transformed all data streams captured with OptiTrack (i.e. the pose streams of the headband, helmet, gloves, and all 3d-printed objects) to the common throw&catch frame via the `process` function in [src/process.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py).
+We have transformed all data streams captured with OptiTrack (i.e. the global motion streams of the headband, helmet, gloves, and all 3d-printed objects) to the common throw&catch frame via the `process` function in [src/process.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py).
 Please check [OptiTrack data processing](#optitrack-data-processing) for more details.

 <br>

-## Timestamping and Data Alignment
+## Timing and Data Alignment

-The recording system consists of  3 [ZED](#zed-rgbd) RGB-D cameras, 1 Prophesee event camera, 1 StretchSense data gloves, and 1 OptiTrack motion capture system.
-We describe below how each data stream is timestamped and alignd in recording and processing.
+Our recording system consists of  3 [ZED](#zed) stereo cameras, 1 Prophesee event camera, a pair of StretchSense MoCap Pro  gloves, and the OptiTrack motion capture system.
+We describe below how each data stream is timestamped and alignd during recording and processing.

-### ZED RGBD
+### ZED

 #### **Timestamps in recording.**
-In recording, the timestamp of each ZED camera  is retrieved using the [ZED API method](https://www.stereolabs.com/docs/api/python/classpyzed_1_1sl_1_1Camera.html#af18a2528093f7d4e5515b96e6be989d0) `get_timestamp(sl.TIME_REFERENCE.IMAGE)`.
-The returned value corresponds to the time, in UNIX nanosecond, at which the image is stored in `/data/{take_id}/raw/{zed_id}.svo`.
-For each RGB-D stream, we record the timestamps of all frames and the beginning of the recording, resulting in N+1 timestamps in total.
-The timestamps are initially stored in a separate file `/data/{take_id}/raw/{zed_id}.csv` with a structure as
+During recording, the timestamps of each ZED stream are retrieved using the [ZED API](https://www.stereolabs.com/docs/api/python/classpyzed_1_1sl_1_1Camera.html#af18a2528093f7d4e5515b96e6be989d0) method `get_timestamp(sl.TIME_REFERENCE.IMAGE)`.
+The returned value corresponds to the timestamp, in UNIX nanosecond, at which the image is stored in `/data/{take_id}/raw/{zed_id}.svo`.
+For each ZED stream, we save the timestamps of all recorded frames and the record beginning, resulting in N+1 timestamps in total.
+The timestamps are initially saved in a separate file `/data/{take_id}/raw/{zed_id}.csv` with a structure follows

 * nanoseconds: header of the unit
-* the timestamp of the beginning of recording
+* the timestamp of the record beginning
 * the timestamp of the 1st frame
 * the timestamp of the 2nd frame
 * ...